Wind, flooded roads herald approach of Hurricane Florence in North Carolina

 Some 11,000 power outages have been reported in North Carolina.

-The hurricane center also said the threat of tornadoes was increasing as the storm neared shore.
+The hurricane centre also said the threat of tornadoes was increasing as the storm neared shore.

 Florence could bring wind-driven storm surges of seawater as high as 13 feet (4 meters) and NHC Director Ken Graham said on Facebook they could push in as far as 2 miles (3 km).
 Heavy rains were forecast to extend into the Appalachian mountains, affecting parts of Alabama, Tennessee, Kentucky and West Virginia.